Global offices Careers

 The problem with employee engagement

 For almost 30 years, employee engagement has been measured by organizations soliciting employee opinions and asking whether they are satisfied.
-Despite being used extensively and a core tool for gaining insight into employees, the relationship between organizations and engagement surveys has been relatively complicated.
+Despite being used extensively as a core tool for gaining insight into employees, the relationship between organizations and engagement surveys has been relatively complicated.

 Many employers have grown frustrated with the process and would argue that they have not got the value they were hoping for.
 Many employees are similarly frustrated, seeing it as a box-ticking exercise and feeling like the opinions and feedback they share are not being heard.

 From an employee’s perspective, the lack of action is probably the largest problem with the employee engagement survey process.
-However, I would argue that there is another significant problem with engagement surveys, that impacts both employees and employers, that is not typically discussed: Are engagement surveys actually measuring employee engagement?
+However, I would argue that there is another significant problem with engagement surveys that impacts both employees and employers, but is not typically discussed: Are engagement surveys actually measuring employee engagement?
 Are we measuring it accurately and are we capturing the real issues that are leading people to resign?

 What is ‘real’ employee engagement?

-Based on our work with organizations over the last 10 years, we define engagement as a positive work-related state in which an individual experiences a sense of meaning, enthusiasm, and absorption in their work and identification with their organization.
+Based on our work with organizations over the last 10 years, we define employee engagement as a positive work-related state in which an individual experiences a sense of meaning, enthusiasm, and absorption in their work and identification with their organization.
 More details of those four pillars are provided below:

 • Absorption: The extent to which an employee becomes immersed and absorbed in their work